hmalik123/KanaLearning/README.md

 - Quizzes and Practice Exercises: Add quizzes and interactive exercises to test the user's knowledge of Hiragana and Katakana

-- Add option to test multiple lines of Kana which the user chooses
+- Add pages to learn --> dakuon, handakuon, youon & |youon with dakuten and handakuten| , sokuon & chouon

+- Eventually add a backend for user to track progress